Georgia Pedestrian Accident Attorney

 Distracted Driving

 When drivers are focused on their phones, GPS, or other distractions inside the car, they may not see pedestrians in time to stop.
-Even a quick glance away from the road can result in a crash, especially in areas with crosswalks or heavy foot traffic.
+Even a glance away from the road can lead to a crash, especially in areas with crosswalks or heavy foot traffic.

 Failing To Yield At Crosswalks

 Georgia law requires drivers to stop for pedestrians in marked crosswalks.
-Still, many drivers either fail to yield or try to rush through before the person finishes crossing.
+Still, many drivers either fail to yield or rush through before the person has finished crossing.
 This behavior puts pedestrians in direct danger, particularly at intersections or near schools.

 Speeding

 Driving over the speed limit not only increases the likelihood of a crash but also makes the impact much more severe.
 When a speeding driver doesn’t have enough time to stop for someone crossing the road, the results can be devastating.
-Pedestrians are especially vulnerable in these situations due to the lack of physical protection.
+Pedestrians are especially vulnerable in these situations because they lack physical protection.

 Driving (Or Walking) Under The Influence